Eyeman420/rePatch-Manager/README.md

 ## Description
 Tool to enable and disable specific rePatch game.
 Useful to enable and disable mods that using rePatch.
 Tested with FW 3.60 and 3.65
+Right now only support to read from ux0:/rePatch/

 ## Changelong
 1.00 - Initial release